 “Buyers are very focused.
 We watched how people looked at the work, flicking through swatches and rails of samples so fast, it’s clear they know exactly what they’re looking for.

 “The downside of selling outright at Premiere Vision as part of a studio is that you don’t make a direct relationship with the companies who buy your work.
 It made me realize that I’d like to get to know clients and design specifically for them.
-That’s worth bearing in mind when you choose your show and whether you choose to sell outright or license.
+That’s worth bearing in mind when you choose your show and whether you choose to sell outright or license through licensing shows.

-“Despite that, for me this was still a low-cost and low-risk way to make my trade show debut and I’ll be showing at Premiere Vision with Collect again in September.”
+“Despite that, for me this was still a low-cost and low-risk way to make my licensing show debut and I’ll be showing at Premiere Vision with Collect again in September.”

 Julie: “It was a dream come true to exhibit in New York so early in my surface pattern career.
 It was exciting to see my work on the Cinnamon Joe stand and I learned a lot just by comparing how my work looked alongside all the other work.